Written by Aaron R. Winston

 So, suppose the patron proceeds to leave the bar and drive drunk, causing a motor vehicle collision, which results in an injured party.
 In that case, the injured victim can pursue a legal claim against both the bar and the intoxicated bar customer because the bartender had a hand in causing the DUI, which led to the car accident.

 However, the claim will only succeed if you can prove the other driver’s patronage at the bar was directly responsible for the level of intoxication needed to cause the collision.
 Keep in mind that the level of proof necessary to prove fault generally falls under the concept of the “preponderance of evidence.”

 Immediately after the accident, law enforcement agents gathered this evidence to determine the blood alcohol content of the intoxicated individual concerning their bar patronage.
 Police will also investigate to determine the drunk driver’s starting point.

 This process means that when suing for injuries and financial losses due to vehicle damage, lost wages, and medical costs, the plaintiff needs only to prove that the defendant is more likely than not to have been the cause.

-When using this concept to sue a bar for overserving a patron, this means that you need to prove that they were more than likely to be the reason the other driver was intoxicated enough to cause the collision.
-Establishing the bar was the establishment that served the driver, for example, would indicate that they were the ones who let the patron operate a vehicle while under the influence.
+When using this concept to sue a bar for overserving a patron, you need to prove that they were more than likely to be the reason the other driver was intoxicated enough to cause the collision.
+Establishing the bar as the establishment that served the driver, for example, would indicate that they were the ones who let the patron operate a vehicle while under the influence.